samuelruizperez/crepas/docs/ku_sund_danhead_glseq_usage.md

     rsync -av /maps/groupdir/${USER}$/SUN-CPR-Groth-Group-BigData/NGS/RUNS/completed/<run_id>/fastq/* <path_to_project_directory>/fastq/
     ```
 > [!TIP]
-> This is not mandatory, you can keep your FASTQ files wherever you want (except the UCPH drives) as long as you provide the correct path in the input samplesheet file (see next step).
+> This is not mandatory, you can source your FASTQ files from wherever you want (except the UCPH drives) as long as you provide the correct path in the input samplesheet file (see next step).

 3. Now, create a subdirectory for the pipeline's input and output files: